 You’ve asked, and it’s finally here!
 Summer Solutions Online Fundraising helps prevent summer learning loss for your students while raising money for your school.

 Download a lesson and answer key from the Simple Solutions Ohio Studies book about the Wright Brothers.
 Click on the image below to download the free lesson!

-Until four years ago, the only Great Pumpkin I had ever heard of was the one on It’s the Great Pumpkin Charlie Brown.
+Until five years ago, the only Great Pumpkin I had ever heard of was the one on It’s the Great Pumpkin Charlie Brown.
 And then I read about a special breed of pumpkin and the people who grow them.
 I’m talking about REALLY big pumpkins.
 Too-big-to-carry pumpkins.
 World-record pumpkins.
 There are competitions all over the […]

 THE ELEVENTH HOUR OF THE ELEVENTH DAY OF THE ELEVENTH MONTH Celebrating the 100 Year Anniversary of the WORLD WAR I ARMISTICE 11/11/1918 Many associate the poppy with veterans.
 This most likely stems from the poem written by World War I Canadian soldier, John McCrae, “In Flanders Fields.”
 On Armistice Day, Americans gratefully acknowledged the […]

 On October 24th, 2016, Google honored Antoni van Leeuwenhoek’s 384th birthday with the daily Google Doodle.
 Leeuwenhoek (Lee vǝn hook), a Dutch cloth merchant by trade, is known as the Father of Microbiology.
 He may have used magnification to determine the density of a fabric’s thread count.
 With no formal university training, he designed and […]